jawalsh/z616-comic-books-and-their-readers-SP26/docs/week03.md

 # Week 3: Comics culture, ethnography, authoethnography

 ## Summary
-This week we will continue to explore the topics of comic book culture, fans, and readers.
+This week we will continue to explore the topics of comic book culture, fans, and readers while introducing research methods of ethnography and autoethnograpy.

 ## Weekly Learning Objectives
 - *define* fans and *list* examples of content and culture produced by fans